 Plays Rachmaninoff’s Fourth Concerto for the first time, under Rostropovitch and Zinman.
 Completes the recording of the Beethoven Violin Sonatas with Stern.

-Member of the American delegation to the Budapest Cultural Forum, defends Vaclav Havel’s cause.
+Member of the American delegation to the Budapest Cultural Forum, where he defends Vaclav Havel’s cause.
 Takes over the direction of the University of Maryland Festival and Competition, to which he gives the name of William Kapell.

-Commissions a prelude to Henri Dutilleux.
+Commissions a prelude from Henri Dutilleux.

 Long tours in Italy (February and October).
 Recital at Carnegie Hall on May 9.

 Beginning of extended tours using a truck to transport his own pianos throughout the USA.
 Two series of forty concerts.
 At the end of the year, performs in Japan, Korea, Taiwan and Hong Kong.

 Continuation of the truck tours, punctuated by sold out recitals at the Kennedy Center and Carnegie Hall.

 Participates in the Evian Festival for Stern’s 70th birthday, playing Beethoven’s Archduke Trio again with Stern and Rostropovitch.
 Organizes a concert at the Juilliard School in homage to Alexander and Kyriena Siloti.